YinLiLin/hibayes/README.md

 fit <- bayes(..., X=X, R=R, ...)    # bayes model
 fit <- ssbayes(..., X=X, R=R, ...)  # single-step bayes model
 ```
-Following models are available currently, including:
+Following methods are available currently, including:
- - ***"BayesRR":*** Bayes Ridge Regression, all SNPs have non-zero effects and share the same variance, equals to RRBLUP or GBLUP.
+ - ***"BayesRR":*** Bayesian Ridge Regression, all SNPs have non-zero effects and share the same variance, equals to RRBLUP or GBLUP.
  - ***"BayesA":*** all SNPs have non-zero effects, and take different variance which follows an inverse chi-square distribution.
  - ***"BayesB":*** only a small proportion of SNPs (1-pi) have non-zero effects, and take different variance which follows an inverse chi-square distribution.
  - ***"BayesBpi":*** the same with "BayesB", but 'pi' is not fixed.